Paperback — Order on Amazon | Barnes & Noble | Bookshop.org

-Apple Books eBook — Preorder in Apple Books
+Apple Books eBook — Order for Apple Books

-EPUB eBook — Preorder on Bookshop.org (readable via the free Hummingbird Reader app or any web browser)
+EPUB eBook — Order on Bookshop.org (readable via the free Hummingbird Reader app or any web browser)

 Library & Institutional eBook — Distributed through OverDrive, ProQuest, Bibliotheca, and other library vendors.